Skip to Content

 About Studio Ballena

-Studio Ballena is a Belgian commercial photography and video studio founded in 2006 and based in Welle, near Aalst in East Flanders.
-We specialise in food, drink and product photography and video for advertising, marketing and e-commerce — working with brands directly and with creative and advertising agencies.
-Our studio is equipped for tabletop and packshot work, motion control, high-speed video and full food styling productions.
+Studio Ballena is a Belgian commercial photography and video studio founded in 2011 and based in Welle, near Aalst in East Flanders.
+We specialise in food, drink and product photography and video for advertising, marketing and e-commerce, working with brands directly and with creative and advertising agencies.
+The studio is equipped for tabletop and packshot work, motion control, high-speed video and full food styling productions.

 Our studio is located at Regentiestraat 145, 9473 Welle, near Aalst in East Flanders, Belgium.
 The studio is easily accessible by road from Ghent, Brussels and Antwerp, with ample parking and direct truck access for large deliveries or set builds.
 We also shoot on location across Belgium and internationally when the brief requires it.

-Studio Ballena was founded by Bert Balcaen, who leads the studio as director of photography.
-For larger productions we work with a trusted core of freelance specialists — food stylists, prop stylists, set constructors, special effects artists and graphic artists — who we bring in depending on the needs of each project.
+Studio Ballena was founded by Bert Balcaen, who shoots and directs the work himself.
+For larger productions we bring in a trusted core of freelance specialists: food stylists, prop stylists, set constructors, special effects artists and graphic artists, chosen for what the brief needs.

 Yes, we work with both.
 A large part of our work comes through creative and advertising agencies who bring us in as their production partner for client shoots.
 We also work directly with brands who approach us without an agency — and in those cases we can take on creative concept development as part of the brief if needed.
 Either way, the production quality and approach are the same.